You’re here because you’re ready to become a freelance web developer.

 Once you’ve learned a bit, come back and read this post again!

-Who should you consider freelancing as an option?
+Why should you consider freelance web development as an option?

 If you’re already a developer, you’ve most likely been working for the same company for years…